 The sculptors who worked in the monastery of Ripoll carved beautiful capitals, doors and other sculptural elements with lavish style.
 The old door of the Monastery of Cuixá (now partly reconstructed), its capitals (many of them housed at The Cloisters Museum in New York) and the “Rostrum” or arcade which was part of the monastery of Serrabona, are all brilliant examples of this artistic activity which probably involved a great unknown artist who worked during the first half of the twelfth century and who has been called the “Master of Cabestany” because of the tympanum he carved for the church of this village in Rosellón.
 This Master of Cabestany also carved the facade of the monastery of San Pedro de Roda from which only survives the magnificent relief now housed in the Marés Museum in Barcelona.

 It is possible that this anonymous master was a foreigner nomadic artist.
-But a true legion of artists coming from Catalonia mastered the carving of limestone during the fullness of Romanesque; particularly, they focused their activity in the carving of capitals with very specific styles and destined for cloisters.
+But a true legion of artists coming from Catalonia mastered the carving of limestone during the height of the Romanesque; particularly they focused their activity in the carving of capitals with very specific styles and destined for cloisters.

 Lombard bands: A decorative blind arcade, generally located on the exterior of a building.
 It was frequently used during the Romanesque and Gothic periods.
 During the early 11th century, Lombard bands were the most common architectural decorative motif for facades in Lombardy, Aragon and Catalonia.